birneee/soft-protocol-rust/rfc/src/main.md

 ~~~
 Figure: Connection Establishment

+{#file-transfer-phase}
-# File Transfer
+### File Transfer Phase (including example)

-After receiving the acknowledgement of its ACC packet the server directly starts sending the first bytes of the requested file to the client.
+After the handshake (after the ACK 0) the server directly starts sending the first bytes of the requested file to the client as a DATA packet (#data-packet).
-Within the header of the first file, the client MUST gain following information:
-1. Sequence number of the file data packet
-2. Packet type
-3. Payload of the actual sent file byte

-With the sequence number the client is able to sort incoming packets correctly so that file the bytes are appended in correct order to the file.
-The client cumulatively acknowledges the file data packets.
+With the sequence number the client is able to sort incoming packets correctly so that the bytes are appended in correct order to the file.
-In the acknowledgement packet the client sets the ack number to the next sequence number of the packet that is sent by the server in the next batch of packets.
-The packet type indicates if more file data packets will come.
+By knowing the file size both endpoints know if there is more data packets to transfer.

 ~~~ ascii-art
 Client                       Server